jambonz/next-static-site/markdown/docs/webhooks/listen.md

 Instead, jambonz provides the **listen** verb, where an audio stream(s) can be forked and sent in real-time to your application for processing.

-The listen verb can also be nested in a [dial](#dial) verb, which allows the audio for a call between two parties to be sent to a remote websocket server.
+The listen verb can also be nested in a [dial](/docs/webhooks/dial) or [config](/docs/webhooks/config) verb, which allows the audio for a call between two parties to be sent to a remote websocket server.

 To utilize the listen verb, the customer must implement a websocket server to receive and process the audio.
 The endpoint should be prepared to accept websocket connections with a subprotocol name of 'audio.jambonz.org'.